DiMine/DiMine.github.io/bots.md

 ![Pogpega](https://dimine.s-ul.eu/Pogpega/gSsAdHaL)

 ------MAIN BOT------
 All of the commands work with Pogpega, Pogpega IceCold, Pogpega SoSnowy, Pogpega  IceCold at the beginning of the message.

 ONLINE CHAT COMMANDS
 The only time this bot ever says anything in online chat is when someone donates $7.27.
 If you see the bot respond to a command in online chat, please tell a mod to time it out until stream is done.

 LED COMMANDS (these work in online chat but the bot wont say anything)
->led
+&gt;led
 Explains how the led works

->led on|off|status
+&gt;led on|off|status
 Turns the led on or off, or says whether the led is currently on or off

->led rgb <color>
+&gt;led rgb <color>
 Changes the color of the RGB LED
 Valid inputs are red, green, blue, white, yellow, purple, teal, off

 OFFLINE CHAT COMMANDS (these only work in offline chat)
->pogpegafarm
+&gt;pogpegafarm
 POGPEGA FARMING

->deceit
+&gt;deceit
 𝒟𝐼𝒟 𝒴𝒪𝒰 𝒥𝒰𝒮𝒯 𝒮𝒜𝒴 𝒯𝐻𝐸 𝒟𝐸𝒞𝐸𝐼𝒯

 !prefix
 Says that the prefix is >

 Use code
 Triggers the gfuel code thing

 !bored